microsoft/qlib/docs/component/backtest.rst

 Users need to generate a `prediction score`(a pandas DataFrame) with MultiIndex<instrument, datetime> and a `score` column.
 And users need to assign a strategy used in backtest, if strategy is not assigned, a `TopkDropoutStrategy` strategy with `(topk=50, n_drop=5, risk_degree=0.95, limit_threshold=0.0095)` will be used.
-If ``Strategy`` module is not user's interested part, `TopkDropoutStrategy` is enough.
+If ``Strategy`` module is not users' interested part, `TopkDropoutStrategy` is enough.

-The simple example with default strategy is as follows.
+The simple example of the default strategy is as follows.

 .. code-block:: python